 Once the prawns are starting to turn pink and curl, add 2 tablespoons of the reserved pasta water and stir.
 Drain the tagliatelle, keeping about 150ml of the pasta water aside.
 Add the pasta to the prawns along with the butter, stirring gently to coat everything in the rich tomato sauce.
 Continue to cook for another 3–5 minutes, stirring occasionally, until the prawns are fully cooked and the pasta has absorbed the flavours.

-Serve immediately, drizzling over some chilli oil and sprinkling with fresh parsley.
-For extra heat and crunch, add chopped fresh chillies and serve with crusty bread to mop up the sauce.
+Serve immediately, drizzling over chilli oil and sprinkling with fresh parsley.
+So for extra heat and crunch, add chopped fresh chillies and serve with crusty bread to mop up the sauce.

 Tips for Perfect Air Fryer Prawns Pil Pil Pasta

-Getting this dish just right is easier than you think, and a few simple tips can elevate it further.
-Always choose fresh or high-quality frozen prawns.
+Getting this dish just right is easier than you think, and a few simple tips can elevate it.
+So always choose fresh or high-quality frozen prawns.
 If using frozen, make sure they are defrosted and patted dry before marinating.
 This prevents excess water from diluting the flavours and ensures they cook evenly in the air fryer.

 When cooking in the air-fryer, avoid overcrowding the basket.
 Give the prawns space so that hot air circulates around each one.
 This helps them cook evenly and develop a slightly crispy edge without steaming.
 Stir halfway through the cooking time for the best results.